-10.11 - Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources
+10.11 - Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources Research on world heritage impact assessment and monitoring need to be carried out as development pressure is increasing in property area and buffer zone.
+Also research cases of HIA need to be shared between state parties

-11. International Cooperation

-11.1 - Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
+- 11. International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

-Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes

 Bilateral and multilateral agreements

 Sharing expertise to promote equitable participation in heritage mechanisms for communities

-Contributions to private organizations for the preservation of cultural and natural heritage
+Financial support

 Sharing expertise for capacity building

 Hosting and/or attending international training courses/seminars

+Distribution of material/information
-11.2 - Do you have World Heritage properties that have been twinned with others at a national or international level?
-Yes

-11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
 If you have twinned World Heritage properties, please list them along with their twins.
-OVPM